G-Research/prommsd/README.md

-It also provides some level of round-trip testing, i.e. a probe for your Prometheus and Alertmanager together, and once you have prommsd running within your infrastructure can easily be enabled with a standard rule on your Prometheus instances, rather than needing configuration elsewhere.
+It also provides some level of round-trip testing, i.e. a probe for your Prometheus and Alertmanager together, and once you have prommsd running within your infrastructure, it can easily be enabled with a standard rule on your Prometheus instances, rather than needing configuration elsewhere.

 ## Setup